Lalawai Hale

 No analysis available

-I looked for any reference to a separate monthly parking cost, parking rental, or additional parking charge and found none.
-The remarks mention an assigned stall, but no fee information.
+I looked for any separate parking charge, parking rental, or monthly fee language and found none.
+The listings mention assigned parking and even street/bicycle/moped parking, but no cost is stated.

 No analysis available